monarch-initiative/loinc2hpo/docs/source/Intro to LOINC.rst

 The LOINC website provides a very detailed explaination of LOINC.
 Here, we try to briefly illustrate the essence of LOINC and focus on the aspects that are relevant to this app.

-In essence, LOINC is simply a big table that contains the names and IDs of laboratory assays.
-We selected three examples to illustrate what LOINC look like:
+In essence, LOINC is simply a big table with ~86,000 entries that define the names and IDs of laboratory tests.
+The following shows three examples of LOINC codes:

   .. image:: images/loinc_examples.png

-From the above examples, you can see that each LOINC entry simply represents a laboratory assay.
-The first column ``LOINC`` contains a value with <7 numbers, separated by a `-`.
+You can see that each LOINC entry simply represents a laboratory test.
+The first column ``LOINC`` contains a value with at most 7 numbers, separated by a `-`.
 This number is unique so that using it can uniquely identify an laboratory test.
 For example, ``10450-5`` represents a glucose test called "Glucose [Mass/volume] in Serum or Plasma", while ``777-3``` represents a test on the count of platelets "Plates [#/volume] in Blood by Automated count".
 Each LOINC entry have several other fields that define the test from different aspects.

 Parts of LOINC entry
 --------------------

 ``Component``: defines the analyte in the test

-``Property``: defines different "kinds of quantities" that can be divided into five major categories, mass, substance, catalytic activity, arbitrary, and number.
-Each category is further divided into finer classes, for example MCnc or "mass concentration" is a subclass of "mass" property, while ``NCnc`` or "number of concentration (count/vol)" and ``Naric`` or "number aeric (number per area)" are subclasses of counts.
+``Property``: defines "kinds of quantities".
+It can be divided into five several categories, mass, substance, catalytic activity, and number or counts.
+Each category is further divided into subclasses, for example MCnc or "mass concentration" is a subclass of "mass" property, while ``NCnc`` or "number of concentration (count/vol)" and ``Naric`` or "number aeric (number per area)" are subclasses of counts.

-``Time``: defines whether a measurement was made at a moment, or aggregated from a series of physiologic states into a single value.
+``Time``: defines whether a measurement was made at a moment, or aggregated from a series of physiologic states.
 The three examples are all ``PT`` ("points"), meaning that they are measurements at a single time point.
 As an example, a test on "daily urine amount" will be labeled as ``24H`` ("24 hours").

 ``Aspect``: defines a modifier for a measurement over a duration.
 For example, "8H^max heart rate" means the "max" heart rate measured during an 8-hour period.
 Min, max, first, last, mean typically appear here.